Kitsune – Book I of the Tales of Akatsuki series

 Would I buy other books in this series or by this author?
 Yes.
 Well, obviously, since I said I want the rest of the series.

 - amazon.com (link takes you directly to the book)

 Note: At the time I’m posting this, the Kindle version of Kitsune is FREE.

 Other books by this author that I’ve already reviewed:

-- The Priestess and the Dragon – Book I of The Dragon Saga
+- The Priestess and the Dragon – The Dragon Saga, Book 1

-- Heart of Thorns – Book I of the Thornwood Series
+- Heart of Thorns – Thornwood Series, Book 1

 Want to know a little bit about Nicolette?
 Read the interview she gave me!

 If you enjoy my reviews, you can always support them by clicking on the Like button and sharing them on social media.